 Luckily fresh jalapenos are cultivated worldwide, so you’ll find these in the fresh produce section year round.
 Typically, the smaller serrano peppers will be right next to them.

 Poblanos are less common but worth the extra legwork.
 As an example, here in Vancouver you can find poblanos at specialty produce shops but usually not at the main supermarkets.

 Dried chile peppers are also becoming easier to source.
 Some gourmet marketplaces will have a dedicated dried pepper section.
 And there are loads of options for buying dried chiles online.

 ‘Chipotles in adobo sauce’ are frequently spotted in the Latin good section or ethnic food aisles of the main supermarket chains.

 And of course, if you have a Latin market in your area they’ll have just about everything you need.

-OK, chili pepper 101 is complete and hopefully you’ve got a kitchen full of new best friends.
-So what do you do with all these chili peppers?!!
+OK, chile pepper 101 is complete and hopefully you’ve got a kitchen full of new best friends.
+So what do you do with all these chile peppers?!!
 Start by getting good at making Tomato Jalapeno Salsa and Salsa Verde.
 Then it’s all downhill from there.

 Here’s some additional info on specific chiles: